-We have two Darwin’s rheas: one males and one female.
-They arrived at Edinburgh Zoo in October 2011 from France.
+Our Darwin’s rhea arrived at the zoo in October 2011 from France.

-Darwin’s rheas are very difficult to breed in captivity and so our keepers are working closely with colleagues in other zoos to increase husbandry knowledge for the species.
+Darwin’s rheas are difficult to breed in captivity and our keepers are working closely with colleagues in other zoos to increase husbandry knowledge for the species.

-In 2014 their hard work has paid off and our Darwin’s rhea produced nine chicks.
-They were successfully hand reared by keepers and have been moved onto other collections as part of the breeding programme.
+In 2014 the hard work paid off and our Darwin’s rhea produced nine chicks.
+They were successfully hand reared by keepers and moved onto other collections as part of the breeding programme.

 Again, in May 2015 our rhea successfully incubated and hatched five chicks, and in May 2017 we welcomed three chicks, all which have since moved on to other collections.